19 Smart (And Legal) Tax Moves that Keep More of Your Money

 Max Out Retirement Contributions

-One of the easiest ways to cut your tax bill is maxing out contributions to tax-advantaged retirement accounts.
+One of the easiest tax saving ways is to max out contributions to your retirement accounts.
 Contributions to a 401(k), 403(b), or Traditional IRA lower your taxable income while growing tax-deferred.

 For Tax Year 2024, you could contribute $23,000 to a 401(k) ($30,500 if you’re 50 or older) and $7,000 to an IRA ($8,000 if 50+).
 If your employer offers a match, that’s free money on top of the tax savings.